Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 Stores with high bounce rates and low conversion rates need to audit their Path to Purchase.

 Much has been written in the subject literature about customers, their needs, and their types.
 We can recommend here our articles: "Who buys online?
-Types of E-Commerce customers" and "What E-Commerce customers don't like about online stores?"
+Types of E-Commerce customers" and "What do E-Commerce customers dislike in online stores?"

 The purchasing decision isn't a spontaneous reaction to an offer (it rarely occurs and applies to, for example, so-called impulse goods).